Skip to main content

 • Bridge the L1 cross-chain bridge reference

-• Migration historical reference for the L1 to L2 transition
+• Migration the L1 to L2 transition from the L1 side

 L1 network details